realpegasus17/kkGithubTutorial/readme.md

-Git is an amazing software.
+Git is an amazing version control system.
 It is beginner friendly.